Updated May 29, 2023

-Another way that can help reduce the size of an Excel workbook is to delete the unused portions below and on the right of the data.
+Another way to help reduce the size of an Excel workbook is to delete the unused portions below and on the right of the data.

 - To delete/clear the unused rows below the last used row and unused columns to the right of the last used column, select the unused rows and columns.
-(To select the unused rows and columns, we can press Ctrl+Shift+Down arrow key and Ctrl+Shift+Right arrow key respectively).
+(To select the unused rows and columns, we can press the Ctrl+Shift+Down arrow key and the Ctrl+Shift+Right arrow key, respectively).

 - Now expand the ‘Clear’ dropdown in the ‘Home’ section and select ‘Clear All’.